Buying real estate for the first time can be intimidating. I can help. Call me at 9259999531 and I'll give you more information.

 • Obtain title insurance policy

-• Close escrow when all instructions of seller and buyer are met
+• Close escrow when all terms of agreement of seller and buyer are met

-• Disburse payments and finish instructions
+• Disburse funds and finalize instructions

-• Offer advice - the escrow holder stays at an impartial, third-party status
+• Tell you what's best - the escrow agent has to remain an impartial, third-party status

-• Give insight about future tax estimations
+• Offer opinions about future tax estimations

 Mortgage Escrow Account

 Now you know more about being in escrow.
-And, you can be a smarter home buyer and future homeowner.
+And, you can be a more informed home buyer and future homeowner.

 Got a Question?